munificent/game-programming-patterns/book/state.markdown

 3. Release down while still in the air.

 The heroine will switch to her standing graphic in the middle of the jump.
-Time for another flag...
+Time for another flag:

 ^code spaghetti-4

-Next, it would be cool if the heroine did a dive attack if the player presses down in the middle of a jump:
+Next, it would be cool if the heroine did a dive attack when the player presses down in the middle of a jump:

 ^code spaghetti-5